UCLA-ECE209AS-2018W/EunSun-Kevin-Leon/README.md

 ## Background

-**Material Selection:**
+**Introduction**

-*The number of IoT devices is increasing rapidly in the average household.
+*The number of IoT devices is increasing rapidly in the average household.*
-*Devices can be full-fledged application computers, but also inexpensive devices with a prescribed task.
+*Devices can be full-fledged application computers, but also inexpensive devices with a prescribed task.*
-*We try to create a user friendly automated firewall to help manage a large number of these devices.
+*We try to create a user friendly automated firewall to help manage a large number of these devices.*

+**Background**

+*We read some papers that attempted to characterize network traffic patterns (See References [1])* *Patterns vary quite a lot from device to device, but there seems to be a category of home automation devices (smart bulb, smart lock, etc.) that follow a broad pattern*
+*That is, the devices have a set of IP addresses they talk to in the initialization stage, and they don’t add very many new addresses afterwards.*
+*We assume that the device is not compromised in this grace period. (i.e. No zero-day vulnerability)*

 ![pfSenseLogo](https://github.com/UCLA-ECE209AS-2018W/EunSun-Kevin-Leon/blob/master/media/pfSense-Logo.jpg)